junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 *It's in your blood.*

 Not because he's special, or devout.
-Just something flowing through his veins, long decided even before he's born.
-It's his destiny to be dragged into the world of the angel's, to be tortured like this, to not have a choice.
+Just something flowing through his veins, long decided even before he was born.
+It's his destiny to be dragged into the world of the angels, to be tortured like this, to not have a choice.
 And it's also his daughter's.

 It's not fate.
-It's condemnation.
+It's a condemnation.
 It's the curse on his family.

 Jimmy feels his eyes sting hot, tears gathering.
 It's his fault that he's putting his daughter through the same doomed fate as his.
 Because he's too weak and can't bear the angel walking in his body any longer.

 "No," Jimmy whispers, devastated.
 "No."

-He doesn't even know what's he's rejecting about.
+He doesn't even know what he's rejecting.
 Just no. *No, not anymore.
 No, it can't be.
-No, not his daughter too.*
+No, not his daughter, too.*

 Castiel takes a step closer to him, standing right by the side of the bed.
 Jimmy flinches reflexively.